Aneapiy/OCR-Image-Sort/README.md

 - [x] Loop through all images in a directory and identify key photos on simple data.
 - [x] Create folders based on key photo text and move photos.
 - [x] Celebrate by watching Game of Thrones if everything works on simple data.
-- [ ] Text recognition using OpenCV.
+- [x] Text recognition using OpenCV.
-- [ ] Refine key photo identification based on text recognition and heuristics
+- [x] Image cropping and passing to Tesseract.
-- [ ] Image cropping and passing to Tesseract.
+- [ ] Tesseract error handling.
-- [ ] Tesseract error handling and key photo likelihood.
+- [ ] Refine key photo identification and key photo likelihood.
 - [ ] Evaluate algorithm on full complex image dataset.
 - [ ] Speed up text recognition using TensorFlow
 - [ ] Build a GUI interface